evaera/moonwave/README.md

 **Command line interface**

 Moonwave comes with a CLI written in TypeScript found in `/cli`.
-In `/cli` and run `npm i`, `npm run tsc`, and `npm link`.

 It has two commands: [`moonwave dev`](https://eryn.io/moonwave/docs/intro#use-moonwave-with-your-project) and [`moonwave build`](https://eryn.io/moonwave/docs/Publishing).
 It is recommended to use `moonwave dev` with the environment variable `MOONWAVE_DEV=1`, which requires manually installing the extractor.

-You can enter `/cli` and run `npm run dev` to automatically recompile the CLI every time a file is changed.
+In `/cli`, you can run `npm run dev` to automatically recompile the CLI every time a file is changed.
 This means that the next time you run a command, it will use the latest changes.
 Keep in mind that although `moonwave dev` supports hot reload for Luau files, it does not reload for the CLI, so it is necessary to rerun the command every time the command line interface is updated.

 **Docusaurus plugin**

 Moonwave integrates with Docusaurus via a JavaScript plugin.
-In `docusaurus-plugin-moonwave`, run `npm i`.
 Using `moonwave dev` in development mode will hot reload for this package.

 **Official Moonwave website**

 Moonwave has its own [website](https://eryn.io/moonwave/) that documents usage of the tool.
 The code is found in `/website`.
-Run `npm i`.
 Use `npm run start` to locally view the website.
 The website pages are stored in `/website/docs`.
 Hot reload is supported.

 **Exclamation mark**